-Her books include: The Cultural Labyrinth of María de Zayas, The Severed Word: Ovid’s ‘Heroides’ and the ‘Novela Sentimental’, The Status of the Reading Subject in the ‘Libro de Buen Amor’, and The Poetics of Literary Theory in Lope and Cervantes.
-She has co-edited a number of volumes on medieval and early modern topics, has edited a special issue of Duke’s Journal of Medieval and Early Modern Studies entitled Intricate Aliances: Early Modern Spain and England, and most recently Renaissance Encounters.
-Greek East and Latin West (with Dimitri Gondicas).
-She is currently working on Hispanic articulations of poesis and modernity in the 16th century.
+Brownlee's books are entitled: The Cultural Labyrinth of María de Zayas, The Severed Word: Ovid¹s ‘Heroides’ and the ‘Novela Sentimental’, The Status of the Reading Subject in the ‘Libro de Buen Amor’, and The Poetics of Literary Theory in Lope and Cervantes.
+Currently She is writing a book on curiosity and modernity in Early Modern Spain.

 She has edited the volume Cervantes’ ‘Persiles’ and the Travails of Romance with the University of Toronto Press, and a special issue of Duke University’s Journal of Medieval and Early Modern Studies entitled Intricate Alliances: Early Modern Spain and England.
 My editorial activity also includes the pleasure of co-editing five additional volumes with colleagues on a variety of Medieval and Early Modern topics.
 She co-edited with Dimitri Gondicas Renaissance Encounters.
 Greek East and Latin West, which is a study of key interactions between Byzantium and the Western Middle Ages.Most recently, she has co-edited Revealing New Perspectives.
 Studies in Honor of Stephen G. Nichols.